Scholarships and Studentships Steering Committee

 Through its broad membership, the SSSC will liaise with Departments; Registry; Marketing, Recruitment and Admissions; Outreach; the Equality, Diversity and Inclusion Centre; Advancement and the International Relations Office to help inform the Scholarships Strategy.

-The SSSC meets termly and reports to the President’s Board, and membership is drawn from across the College.
+The SSSC meets termly and reports to the Academic Strategy Committee, and membership is drawn from across the College.

 Two sub-groups sit within the SSSC structure:

 The Targeted Scholarships Sub-Group, tasked with making recommendations on scholarship packages for target groups which share one or more protected characteristics.

 The International Scholarships Sub-Group, which provides strategic recommendations on international scholarships and will seek to support the SSSC by assessing and considering international scholarship opportunities and develop proposals for new opportunities.